-One-to-one, Context One-to-One Dependent Example: medical tests Invariant (fasting glucose) Inference given Φ: yes, if conditions were met Marker Utility: with sufficient sensitivity and specificity can indicate presence of $\Psi$ in this context; RDoC?
-Specificity Concomitant Many-to-one, Context Many-to-one Dependent Example: affect and HR Outcome in IAPS paradigm Inference given Φ: none Utility: Informs and tests theories; absence of Φ can be Context-bound Context-free informative
+One-to-one, Context Dependent Example: medical tests (fasting glucose) Inference given Φ : yes, if conditions were met Utility: with sufficient sensitivity and specificity can indicate presence of Ψ in this context; RDoC?
+Specificity independent Example: IT15 near end of short arm chromosome 4 and Huntington's Inference given Φ: definitely ψ Utility: This is the Holy Grail that gets you the Nobel prize!

-One-to-one, Context independent

-Example: IT15 near end of short arm chromosome 4 and Huntington's Inference given Φ: definitely ψ

-Utility: This is the Holy

-Grail that gets you the

-Nobel prize!